 Intuitively, these lemmata look almost trivial, and indeed they are checked practically by the fact that our algorithm properly works (Remark \ref{generic2}).
 A short proof will be given in Appendix A.

-\begin{rem}\upshape If the source point $p$ is generic, the shape of the cut-locus $C(S, p)$ is stable with respect to small perturbations of $p$.
+\begin{remark}\upshape If the source point $p$ is generic, the shape of the cut-locus $C(S, p)$ is stable with respect to small perturbations of $p$.
 Namely, for sufficiently near generic $p'$, $C(S, p)$ and $C(S, p')$ are the same graph so that corresponding two edges have almost the same length.
 Now suppose that the source point $p$ is not generic.
-Even though, the cut-locus $C(S, p)$ exists but possesses some degenerate vertices or edges.
-When perturbing $p$ to generic $p'$, such degenerate points locally break into generic geometric events as indicated in Figure \ref{genericevents}, and the new cut locus $C(S, p')$ should be sufficiently close to $C(S, p)$ as {\em metric spaces}. \end{rem}
+Even though the cut-locus $C(S, p)$ exists but possesses some degenerate vertices or edges.
+When perturbing $p$ to a generic $p'$, such degenerate points locally break into generic geometric events as indicated in Figure \ref{genericevents}, and the new cut locus $C(S, p')$ should be sufficiently close to $C(S, p)$. \end{remark}

-\begin{rem}\upshape Theoretically, it is possible to determine whether a chosen point $p$ is generic or not, if we have an unfolding of the whole of $S$ in advance.
+\begin{remark}\upshape Theoretically, it is possible to determine whether a chosen point $p$ is generic or not, if we have an unfolding of the whole of $S$ in advance.
 In our specifications, however, we are not supposed to have such prior information; rather to say, as mentioned before, we are aiming to produce a nice planar unfolding.
-Any non-generic geometric event does not occur unless we intentionally set up specifically exact inputs of the initial data of $S$ and $p$. \end{rem}
+In practice, non-generic geometric events do not occur unless we intentionally set up such input of $S$ and $p$. \end{remark}

-\begin{rem}\upshape In the contexts of differential geometry and singularity theory, wavefronts, caustics, cut-loci and ridge points on a smooth surface have been well investigated, see e.g., Arnol'd \cite{Arnold}.
-Our classification of generic geometric events is motivated as a sort of corresponding discrete analog. \end{rem}
+\begin{remark}\upshape In the contexts of differential geometry and singularity theory, wavefronts, caustics, cut-loci and ridge points on a smooth surface have been well investigated, see e.g., Arnol'd \cite{Arnold}.
+Our classification of generic geometric events is motivated as a sort of corresponding discrete analog. \end{remark}